BAL Ubuntu Award

 The Basketball Africa League Ubuntu Award is an annual Basketball Africa League (BAL) award that recognises a player who participated in the BAL and who best represents the league through his efforts in the community.

 The name "Ubuntu" is taken from the word in the Nguni and Bantu languages, symbolizes essential human virtues, such as compassion, respect and humanity.

-Along with giving out the individual award, the BAL donates $5,000 to a social organisation of choice by the winning player.
+Along with giving out the individual award, the BAL donates to a social organisation of choice by the winning player.
+The donation was originally $5,000, and was increased to $10,000 from the 2026 season, when Qatar Foundation became the trophy's presenting partner.